Skip to main content

 10.2 After Account Deletion.
 When you delete your account, data is handled in three categories:

 10.3 Soft-Deleted Records and Retention Periods.
 When you delete a customer record within the Service, the record is soft-deleted and retained while linked financial records exist.
 Soft-deleted financial records (invoices, payments, and credit memos) are permanently removed after 7 years per tax compliance requirements.
 Customer records are retained while linked financial records exist.
 Estimates are retained for 90 days after deletion.
 Notifications are retained for 15 days.
 Communication logs (email and SMS records) are retained for 90 days, then deleted.
+Inbound customer emails received in your shop’s Colab inbox are kept as part of the associated customer record (sender, subject, message text, and attachments) and follow the customer-record retention rules above; the exact original message file (a raw email copy kept only for forensic and deliverability purposes, never shown in the app) is retained for 24 months and then deleted.
 Telephony webhook diagnostic events from carriers (call-progress events used for debugging routing) are retained for 30 days, then deleted; the durable summary of each call (caller, duration, recording, transcript, status) lives on the call record itself and follows the customer-record retention rules above.
 Identity verification photos are retained for the same period as the associated job record.
+AI helper conversations and any AI-suggested job drafts are stored as part of your account; they are retained while your account is active and are permanently deleted when you delete your account.
 Expired estimate approval tokens and processed webhook events are cleaned up weekly.

 11. Data Security Measures